-Meet The Reverend Santos Castillo, fondly known as “Father Sunny” to his parishioners at St. John Paul II in Kankakee.
-Prior to becoming pastor of JP2 parish, he was given the charge of consolidating three parishes where he also served as pastor - Saint Teresa (2011-2017), Saint Martin (2015-2017) and Saint Rose (2015-2017).
-Prior to his pastorate assignments, he served as parochial vicar at Saint Mary Immaculate in Plainfield (2004-2007), Saint Michael in Wheaton (2007-2010), and Saint Dominic in Bolingbrook (2010-2011).
+Meet The Reverend Santos Castillo, fondly known as “Father Sunny” to his parishioners at Mary Queen of Heaven Parish in Elmhurst, IL.
+Prior to this, he was given the charge of consolidating three parishes where he also served as pastor - Saint Teresa (2011-2017), Saint Martin (2015-2017) and Saint Rose (2015-2017) so that in July 2017, he became the founding pastor of St. John Paul II Parish in Kankakee.
+Prior to these pastorate assignments, he served as parochial vicar at Saint Mary Immaculate in Plainfield (2004-2007), Saint Michael in Wheaton (2007-2010), and Saint Dominic in Bolingbrook (2010-2011).
 Being the founding pastor of JP2 is just another bright bit of glass in the mosaic that comprises his priesthood.